‘Game Of Thrones’ Season 8, Episode 2 Spoilers: Jaime Causes Tension In Winterfell

 The clip also shows the people in Winterfell trying their best to prepare for the Night King and his undead army to arrive.
 Jon is told that the army will be in their backyard in less than a day, which doesn’t give him much time to figure out how they’ll proceed with the battle.

-The outlet reports that Episode 2 will lead into Season 8’s third episode, which will give fans the “longest consecutive battle sequence ever committed to film,” and will run an extended 90-minutes.
+The outlet reports that Episode 2 will lead into Season 8’s third episode, which will give fans the “longest consecutive battle sequence ever committed to film,” and will run an extended 90 minutes.

-Fans are expecting many lives to be lost in the upcoming shows, as there will be only six episode in the eighth and final season of the show.
+Fans are expecting many lives to be lost in the upcoming shows, as there will be only six episodes in the eighth and final season of the show.

-Since the premiere episode set up some storylines, but didn’t give fans a lot of action, it seems that all of the most shocking events are yet to occur.
+Since the premiere episode set up some storylines but didn’t give fans a lot of action, it seems that all of the most shocking events are yet to occur.

 Fans can watch the final episodes of Game of Thrones every Sunday night at 9 p.m. on HBO.